 Look at some examples of hundred initiatives all around Europe.
 The European Patients’ Rights Day has become a fixed appointment in to improve patients’ rights in Europe and in each Member State!

-On the 20 June 2017 Active Citizenship Network participated as speakers at the International Conference “Patients’ Rights in Europe and Cyprus” of the European Project Patients’ Voice.
-The project, implemented by the Universal Patient Rights Association (UPRA) and Active Citizenship Network, want to help to promote and advocate for patients’ rights in Northern Cyprus.
+On 20 June 2017 Active Citizenship Network (ACN) participated as speakers at the International Conference “Patients’ Rights in Europe and Cyprus” of the European Project Patients’ Voice.
+The project, implemented by the Universal Patient Rights Association (UPRA) and Active Citizenship Network, aims to promote and advocate patients’ rights in Northern Cyprus and has produced a framework and shared a Manifesto on Patients’ Rights to increase the quality in healthcare.
+Read more

 In the context of the Societal Impact of Pain Symposium (SIP) 2017, held in Malta on the 7-8-9 of June 2017, ACN has been involved as cooperation partner.